littleosbook/littleosbook/file_systems.md

-# File systems
+# File Systems

 We are not required to have file systems in our operating system, but it is quite convenient, and it often plays a central part in many operations of several existing OS's, especially UNIX-like systems.
 Before we start the process of supporting multiple processes and system calls, we might want to consider implementing a simple file system.

-## Why a file system?
+## Why a File System?

 How do we specify what programs to run in our OS?
 Which is the first program to run?
 How do programs output data?
 Read input?